 - Participant must own the Solano County residence requesting landscaping assistance in the Program and such residence must be held in fee simple title in the applicant’s name in Solano County Official Records (Site).
 The Site must be the primary residence of the applicant (Participant resides in the residence 51% of the time during participation in the Program) and meet all Site Eligibility requirements.
 Participant may reside in a single family home, multi-family home, or in a mobile home within Solano County.

 Steps to Participate

-- Download an application form Landscape Assistance Application 2019
+- Download an application form Landscape Assistance Program Application and Terms & Conditions

 - Submit completed application with supportive documentation as suggested.